What Should a Single Girl Know about Guys Struggling with Porn?

 Biblical Sex or Porn Sex

 The husband should give to his wife her conjugal rights, and likewise the wife to her husband.
 For the wife does not have authority over her own body, but the husband does.
-Likewise, the husband does not have authority over his own body, but the wife does.
+Likewise the husband does not have authority over his own body, but the wife does.
 Do not deprive one another, except perhaps by agreement for a limited time, that you may devote yourselves to prayer; but then come together again, so that Satan may not tempt you because of your lack of self-control (1 Corinthians 7:3-5).

+Paul was clear on what biblical sex was supposed to be.
+Biblical sex is always about the other person.
+Biblical sex is about the other-centered attitude of the gospel (Mark 10:45).
+Gospel-centered sex is about giving graciously to the spouse.
 When the wife understands this truth, she knows it would not matter who she was or what she had because it’s not about her primarily.
 Yes, it should be about her if her husband understood and applied the gospel to his marriage, but that is not what he is doing.
-He is sinning, and his sin is self-centered, not gospel-centered.
+He is sinning, and his sin is self-centered.
+There is little difference in the porn guy’s mind between his wife, an Internet porn star, or a prostitute.
+I’m speaking of the hideousness of this sin.
+It hardly matters who becomes the object of his lust.
+It’s all about sinful passion.
+This problem is a real-world travesty that is decimating the Christian community.

 It Is About You

-1. By disrespecting him through complaining, nagging, demeaning, or withholding encouragement.
-Men are not as strong and impenetrable as they may want you to believe.
+• She can disrespect him by complaining, nagging, demeaning, or withholding encouragement.
+Men are not as strong and unfazed as they may want you to believe.
 Men can be real babies, including me, when it comes to craving respect.
 It is part of our identity.
 We want people to appreciate us, especially for what we do.
-This “Adamic wiring” is from the Lord.
+Our Adamic wiring is from the Lord.
 Doing stuff and taking care of things is how God made us.
-A wife who does not understand this and withholds her respect and admiration from her husband can tempt him to desire appreciation from other places, from other people.
+A wife who does not understand this and withholds her respect and admiration from her husband can tempt him to desire appreciation from other places and other people.

 Salvation Is Not Enough